 Page, AZ is a 2-for-1 special because you can see both Horseshoe Bend and Antelope Canyon there.
 Plus, you get the bonuses of also getting to check out Rainbow Bridge and spend some time at Lake Powell.
 Who knew there was so much to see and do in the seemingly-random and small town just south of the Utah border?

 Truth be told, you could probably knock everything out in just 2 days (1 day for both Horseshoe Bend and Antelope Canyon with another full day for Rainbow Bridge).
 But if you don’t want to be rushed and have extra time to explore the area, 3 days should be good.

 If you’re visiting Phoenix, Las Vegas, the Grand Canyon, or the National Parks in Utah, it’s worth the 2.5-4 hour detour to visit Page, AZ (trust me)!
 Be sure to add it to your bucket list and make a point of going there.

 Are you planning a Southwest road trip?
-Grab your free States of the United States Checklist to check off each state as you go along and make sure you see as much of the U.S. as possible!
+Grab your free Road Trip Packing Checklist to make sure you have everything you need for the road!